Mathews Athanasius: Reformation

 The Malankara Church was following the teachings of Jesus as told to them by St. Thomas & St. Bartholomew and had copies of the original Peshittha Bible and were following the practices of the East Syriac church which was founded by St. Thomas and his disciples.
 St. Addai and St. Mari, and which practiced prayers to and for the dead, veneration of icons, believed in the seven sacraments and the real presence of Christ in the Eucharist.
 But things changed with the arrival of Vasco Da Gama on Sunday 20 May 1498.
 The teachings of the Roman Catholic Church were inculcated into the original teachings: prayers to and for the dead, Veneration of icons, Celibacy of priests, and so on with only Celibacy of priests being something new and even the Roman Catholics had adopted it late.
 Many other practices of the Malankara Church become deplorable in his view.
 So he and his friends stood at the helm of a reformation movement that was already there in the church pioneered by Abraham Malpan, a practice of bringing the church to its radix form as Bible Principles.

 His whole time he spent in bringing his Church to the Bible and to its "original purity" as evoked by Abraham Malpan.

 In 1856 inspired by the Anglican missionaries cooperated in the Old Syrian Seminary at Kottayam, he printed and distributed prayer books in Malayalam, leaving out a prayer to Saint Mary.

 Holy Communion services were conducted in Malayalam the language of the people of Malabar, abandoning Syriac Aramaic the language of the Peshitta, and the linguistic link that both West Syriac and East Syriac churches had to the Aramaic speaking Jesus Christ.

 While with the Patriarch at Antioch, he was asked to preach at worship services.
 He continued this new practice after coming to Kerala.
 He encouraged clergy to read the Bible and interpret it to the common people of parishes.

 Allowed Tamil missionaries to preach at various churches.

 He was against honoring icons and statues, so he removed the statue of Saint Mary from Manarcaud Church (near Kottayam), and at Puthupally church, near Kottayam.

 Social reforms

 Athanasius was a social reformer also.
 He did a lot of things to help to improve the conditions of society.
 Some of the schools were run by the Malankara Church.
 Athanasius advised the government to give some of the grant to the schools as an encouragement.
 Government approved this proposal and gave grants to more than sixty schools.
-Without the difference in caste, creed or color people approached Athanasius with their grievances for help from him.
-Christians were forced to work on Sundays and do menial work in Hindu temples at other times.
-Punishments were severe if they disobeyed.
-Athanasius put an end to all these.
-His friendship with the Maharajas, government, and its officials were of great help in this area.